Welcome to today's edition of the Rush 24-7 podcast.

 Okay, what's up?

-Well, of course, it it's only an issue because the Tim Pod dictators around the world who control the General Assembly and Kofi Annan wanted uh control over something that was a threat, just like they want control over everything.
+Well, of course, it's only an issue because the Tim Pod dictators around the world who control the General Assembly and Kofi Annan wanted control over something that was a threat, just like they want control over everything.

-Uh these are people who everything is a threat to them because they're paranoid dictators.
+These are people who everything is a threat to them because they're paranoid dictators.

 They run the assembly of the United Nations.